CryptoCOB/Voxsigil-Library/README.md

 This repository hosts the VoxSigil experimental agent framework.
-It bundles the ``UnifiedVantaCore`` orchestration engine, a collection of 30+ agents and a Tkinter based GUI for visual model interaction.
+It bundles the ``UnifiedVantaCore`` orchestration engine, a collection of 30+ agents and a PyQt5-based GUI for visual model interaction.
 Phase 6 and Phase 7 of the integration plan are now complete: agents live under the ``agents`` package and validation tools generate status reports.